The Case: Unwell Diabetic Cat After Boarding

 Gretchen Statz, DVM, DACVECC, Antech Diagnostics, Veterinary Emergency and Specialty Care, Indianapolis, Indiana

-A 12-year-old castrated domestic short haired cat was admitted for boarding for 5 days.
-He weighed 13.15 lb at admission and was being treated with glargine insulin (1 U q12h SC) for diabetes mellitus and with fluoxetine (10 mg q24h PO) for behavioral issues.
-During his stay he exhibited a decreased appetite for canned Purina DM and chicken but a good appetite for dry food.
-He was vocal and friendly during daily physical examination and no abnormalities were noted.
-Cat was discharged without incident.
+A 12-year-old, 13-lb (6-kg) neutered male domestic shorthair cat was admitted for boarding for 5 days.
+He was being treated with glargine insulin (1 U SC every 12 hours) for diabetes mellitus and fluoxetine (10 mg PO every 24 hours) for behavioral issues.
+The cat had a decreased appetite for canned food and chicken but a good appetite for dry food.
+He was vocal and friendly during daily physical examination, and no abnormalities were noted.
+He was discharged without incident.

-The cat was presented emergently for lethargy, vomiting, and decreased appetite the following evening.
-He had received glargine insulin (1 U q12h SC) and fluoxetine the evening of discharge.
+The evening following discharge, the cat was presented emergently for lethargy, vomiting, and decreased appetite.
+Glargine insulin and fluoxetine had been administered the evening of discharge.

 Physical Examination